yashydv110/kaggle-to-snowflake/README.md

 Queries can now be run in Snowflake to analyze the data

-## Future Enhancements
+Future Enhancements

 Automate pipeline using Airflow or Prefect

 Add data cleaning & transformation

-Build Power BI / Tableau dashboard using Snowflake data
+Build Power BI / Tableau dashboards using Snowflake data

-##Author
+👨‍💻 Author

-##Yash Yadav
+Yash Yadav